-These regional components are then allocated in each half-hour to the sub-regions based on historical analysis and projected information.
+These regional components are then allocated in each half-hour to the sub-regions based on historical analysis and projected information, including the contribution of electrification through fuel-switching of the respective individual components above.
+The methods for distributing these components are described in the following sub-sections.